reconbot/streaming-iterables/README.md

 ## Contributors needed!

 Writing docs and code is a lot of work!
-Thank you advance for helping out.
+Thank you in advance for helping out.